 The company deployed the SAP HANA platform on the Cisco UCS server platform based on the Intel® Xeon® processor E7 family.
 In preliminary testing, users of an “un-tuned” system observed query times just one-third as long as those with existing production systems.
 With the fully scaled and optimized implementation now in place, Medtronic hopes to cut response times even further.

 BI operations at Medtronic will use the SAP HANA platform to report on structured and unstructured data, wherever it resides, whether on SAP or non-SAP systems.
-The added performance, scalability, and ﬂexibility of this new architecture will increase the value of company data as it continues to proliferate, increasing employee eﬃciency and enabling the smarter decision making.
+The added performance, scalability, and flexibility of this new architecture will increase the value of company data as it continues to proliferate, increasing employee efficiency and enabling smarter decision-making.